HKalsule/Java_ConceptualUnderstanding/README.md

 ### 🧮 `Main.java`
 **Concept:** Percentage Calculation
 **Description:**
 Prompts the user to enter marks and total marks for five subjects.
 It calculates the total obtained marks, total possible marks, and computes the final percentage.
-A good exercise for understanding user input, float operations, and basic arithmetic.

 ---